 In K'far, campers will continue to experience the best of camp including boating, outdoor adventure, music, wilderness, theater, arts and crafts, Jewish-themed programming, sports, and group times.
 Campers will have choice periods to further explore favorite activities.
-K'far campers look forward to their first Camp Butwin overnights each session, including special camp activities and camp dinner, followed by a campfire and sleeping in tents under the stars.
+Each session, K'far campers look forward to one field trip AND have the choice to participate in an "undernight", and experience camp in the late afternoon and early evening, where they will participate in special camp activities and camp dinner before returning home to sleep in their own beds.